-- 1. complete a minimum of 56 semester hours of course work as outlined below at ASU West or equivalent courses at another accredited college or university, with a grade of "C" (2.00) or better and an overall GPA of 2.50 or higher; - 2. applicants in Bilingual Education only must show proficiency in Spanish by- - a. a grade of "C" (2.00) or better in SPA 202 Intermediate Spanish or - b. a CLEP score of 62 or higher on College Spanish General Examination or - c. passing scores on all four areas of the Arizona Spanish Proficiency Examination; - 3. submit a completed application form for the Elementary Education program to the College of Education Academic Advising Office by the appropriate deadline date.
+- 1. complete a minimum of 56 semester hours of course work as outlined below at West campus or equivalent courses at another accredited college or university, with a grade of "C" (2.00) or better and an overall GPA of 2.50 or higher; - 2. applicants in Bilingual Education only must show proficiency in Spanish by- - a. a grade of "C" (2.00) or better in SPA 202 Intermediate Spanish or - b. a CLEP score of 62 or higher on College Spanish General Examination or - c. passing scores on all four areas of the Arizona Spanish Proficiency Examination; - 3. submit a completed application form for the Elementary Education program to the college Academic Advising Office by the appropriate deadline date.

+icstci

-mester Hours
+Ι Hours

-Danui 110015

-ourses 2.6
+Requ ired c ourses

-ENG , 102 First-Year Composition or 3-6
+102 First-Year Composition or 3-6

 ENG Advanced First-Year Composition

-MAT 114 College Mathematics or 2
+MAT 142 College Mathematics (MA) or

-1 (CDD 100 higher level math course (MA) 3
+higher level math course 3

-MTE Theory of Elementary Mathematics
+MTE 180 Theory of Elementary Mathematics 1 .
+3

-MTE Theory of Elementary Mathematics 2 3
+MTE 181 Theory of Elementary Mathematics 2

-CSE Computer Literacy (CS) or 3
+CSE 180 Computer Literacy (CS) or 3

-EDT Computer Literacy (CS)
+EDT 321 Computer Literacy (CS)

-COE Exploration of Education (SB) 3
+COE 111 Exploration of Education (SB) 3

 COE 212 Understanding the Culturally

 Diverse Child (C) 3

 SPE 222 Orientation to Education

 of Exceptional Children (SB) 3

 HIS 103 The United States (SB, H) or 3

 HIS 104 The United States (SB, H)

-Selec ted c ourses
+Selec cted c ourses

-Natura al Scie nce/Lab -
+nce/Lab -

-Quant itative (SQ) course 4
+Quant titative (SQ) course 4

-Natura al Scie nce/Lab -
+- nce/Lab -

-Quant itative or General (SQ/SG) course 4
+Quant titative or General (SQ/SG) course 4

-Litera cy and Critical Inquiry (L) course 3
+Critical Inquiry (L) course 3

-• and Fine Arts (HU) course 3

 and Fine Arts (HU) course 3

+Huma nities and Fine Arts (HU) course 3

-eness (G) course 3
+Globa l Awar reness (G) course 3

-Electiv . , 6-9
+Electi • 6-9

+Total -

-Total 56
+Total 50

 Some General Studies courses may be used to satisfy a General Studies core area requirement and one-two awareness area requirements at the same time, leaving the student more free-choice electives.
-Selected courses and General Studies courses should be chosen in consultation with a College of Education Academic Advisor.
+Selected courses and General Studies courses should be chosen in consultation with a college academic advisor.
 Credit for SPA 101, 102, 201, 202 may also be counted as elective credit toward the 56 semester hour requirement.